CareDailyAI/botlab/com.ppc.Lesson1-Microservices/README.md

 #### What happens when your bot is running

 Unlike active applications on your computer, active bots do not run all the time.
 They go to sleep whenever possible - which technically means they exit and stop executing.
-That would normally mean you lose all your variables between executions, but the bot microservices framework by People Power takes care of that for you and makes it appear as if your bot never exits.
+That would normally mean you lose all your variables between executions, but the bot microservices framework by Care Daily takes care of that for you and makes it appear as if your bot never exits.
 It just keeps running.
 Thank you, bot microservices framework.

 Imagine if you had 10 million users and each of them had a python application that needed to run.
 Now imagine you have a computer (or in the case of a cloud server - a cluster of computers) running those applications.
 Can you imagine, even on a large body of computers, having 10 million applications open and running simultaneously?
 Ya, right.
 If you don't believe me, try opening a even just a few hundred applications on your own computer and see how that goes.
 This is why the bots run and exit completely.
 Your job, as the developer, is to make the bots trigger infrequently and get done executing quickly to free up CPU time for other bots to run.